Meet Gabriela Kurcharska – from the Foundation Programme to first design apprentice

 Is there a module that you particularly enjoyed while you were studying here at the Goldsmiths’ Centre?

-When I first came here, I did not realise there would be so many aspects to this Foundation course.
+When I first came here, I did not realise there would be so many aspects to the Foundation Programme.
 I did not know that I would be doing enamelling, engraving and silversmithing for example.
 I really enjoyed the engraving and silversmithing, and also design.
-I tried to be really interested in design, but because I knew they did not have any design apprentices before, I thought I should be interested in something else.
+I was really interested in design, but because I knew they did not have any design apprentices before, I thought I should be interested in something else.
 I really did enjoy every single bit of it.
-Finally, I turned out to get an apprenticeship in design so it’s really nice.
+Finally, the team at the Centre helped to secure me an apprenticeship in design so it’s been really nice.

 I've always enjoyed more creative subjects like art and design

-Are there any skills that you’ve learnt that helped you secure an apprenticeship?
+Are there any skills that you learned on the Foundation Programme that helped you during your apprenticeship?

 Can you share a memory from the year you spent here at the Goldsmiths’ Centre?